DevExpress/devextreme-reactive/packages/dx-react-datagrid/README.md

 npm i @devexpress/dx-react-datagrid --save
 ```

-This package does not contain any visual components.
-Due to this thing, all examples provided above use [DevExtreme React DataGrid Bootstrap3](../dx-react-datagrid-bootstrap3/README.md) package with predefined templates.
+This package does not contain any visual components, so all examples provided below use [DevExtreme React DataGrid Bootstrap3](../dx-react-datagrid-bootstrap3/README.md) package to use Bootstrap rendering for the DataGrid visual components.

 Install DataGrid Bootstrap3 components package: